INDEPENDENT VENUE COMMUNITY team

 Sybil Bell – Founder

-Sybil Bell is Founder of Independent Venue Week and CEO I Like The Sound Of That Ltd. She is Co-Founder of CAN YOU CIC IT? a Community Interest Company running IVW in the UK and Yes We Can, the development education, and community program.
+Sybil Bell is Founder of Independent Venue Week and CEO I Like The Sound Of That Ltd. She is also the founder of our development education, and community programme.

 Sybil has been an artist manager & label manager, tour manager and promoter, owned a venue and recording studio, has consulted at various trade bodies including UK Music, the MMF and the FAC, has run numerous events including the MPG Awards and co-ordinating international networking events at SXSW for The Department of International Trade.